 In the Fourth Year, you should take nine modules in this year.
-In the first semester, you must select one departmental elective module, three compulsory modules that are all from the Department requirements, and one module from the University requirements.
-In the second semester, you must take the Graduation Project module, one departmental elective module, one University elective module, and one module from the Department requirements.
+In the first semester, you must select one departmental elective module, three compulsory modules that are all from the Department requirements, and one module from the Fcaulty requirements.
+In the second semester, you must take the Graduation Project module, one departmental elective module, one University elective module, and one free module from any department in the University.